cochranc/meme-generator/README.md

-##### Meme Generator
+# Meme Generator

-#### A small project I made to learn React hooks.
+## A small project I made to learn React hooks.
 The site generates random images and allows users to add text to the them.

-The idea for this prohect came from [https://medium.com/@dtkatz/10-react-starter-project-ideas-to-get-you-coding-5b35782e1831](https://medium.com/@dtkatz/10-react-starter-project-ideas-to-get-you-coding-5b35782e1831).
+The idea for this project came from [https://medium.com/@dtkatz/10-react-starter-project-ideas-to-get-you-coding-5b35782e1831](https://medium.com/@dtkatz/10-react-starter-project-ideas-to-get-you-coding-5b35782e1831).

 ### Set Up:
 - Run `npm install` to initalize.